gwhgerman/SoFiA-2/README.md

 ## Improvements in SoFiA 2

-* Due to the use of C rather than Python, SoFiA 2 is somewhat faster than SoFiA 1.x.
+* Due to the use of C instead of Python, SoFiA 2 is significantly faster than SoFiA 1.x.
 * SoFiA 2 requires significantly less memory than SoFiA 1.x.
-* SoFiA 2 currently has only a single external dependency (WCSLIB) and should therefore compile and run on any machine with a Linux or Unix operating system and the GCC compiler and wcslib installed.
+* SoFiA 2 currently has only a single external dependency (WCSLIB) and should therefore compile and run on any machine with a Linux or Unix operating system and the GCC compiler and WCSLIB installed.

 ## Installation